-A: We have an automated procedure to gather, rate, and crop images from the Encyclopedia of Life, and this can sometime result in less-than ideal images appearing on our tree (e.g. range maps, fuzzy photos, etc).
-You can help the community at large by getting a username on EoL, then rating the quality of the pictures there (follow the copyright link on any OneZoom image, as detailed in the previous question).
+A: We have an automated procedure to gather common names, and rate and crop images from the Encyclopedia of Life; this can sometime result in less-than ideal information appearing on our tree (e.g. bad common names, fuzzy photos or range maps as canonical images, etc).
+You can help the community at large by getting a username on EoL, which automatically allows you to rate the quality of the pictures on EoL (e.g. by following the copyright link on the OneZoom image, as detailed in the previous question).
 If you fill out a few simple details on EoL, you will automatically become an

 It's most important to say, though, that when most people ask this question they are thinking of the huge task of curating the images and all that data.
 Actually this was a relatively small part of our workload thanks to the input of other projects and databases that already do a great job of providing such data.
 In particular, the Open Tree of Life project provided most of our tree of life and the images were got from the Encyclopedia of Life.
 Both these projects are fantastic resources that have been invaluable for us.

 A: The minimum donation amount required to sponsor different leaves is informed by a measure of popularity that we've developed for this project.
 As far as we are aware no-one else has built a popularity ranking for all species of life on earth before, so there are bound to be some teething troubles.
 We know there are some bargains out there if you search for them - the plants are particularly undervalued and there are some lovely ones out there in the £10 donation category.